SamDeiter/UE5ScenarioTracker/docs/NEXT_STEPS.md

 ### 1.1 Activate Existing Scenarios

+> [!NOTE]
+> **REVISIT AFTER PHASE 2**: Complete Phase 2 automation pipeline with the `directional_light` pilot scenario first.
+Once the full workflow is proven (scene setup → screenshot → export), come back and scale to all 21 scenarios.

 **Goal**: Add the 21 generated scenarios back to the application using the new manifest system.

 #### Tasks